 BIOL 5358 Exercise Physiology.
 (Formerly EXPH/INPH/HLSC 358/558) Provides an in-depth overview of how the body's physiological, hormonal, and biochemical systems acutely and chronically respond to various forms of physical activity and environmental conditions in untrained and trained individuals.
-Prerequisite: BIOL 3258 or a human physiology course and CHEM 1123.
 3 semester credit hour/s.
-Typically offered: Fall, Spring and Summer Terms.
+Campus: MAIN

 BIOL 5359 Pathophysiology.
 (Formerly INPH 359/559) Integrates the pathological processes of human disease with those of the normal functioning body.
 Cellular and organismal disease mechanisms are studied with reference to specific diseases, with opportunity to apply this learning to actual case studies.
-Prerequisite: "C" or better in BIOL 3258 or 3256, and CHEM 1123.
 3 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN

-BIOL 5360 Basic Human Endocrinology.
-Physiological Regulatory Systems: Endocrinology.
+BIOL 5360 Physiological Regulatory Systems: Endocrinology.
 An integrative study of basic medical endocrinology through case studies and the primary literature.
 3 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN

 BIOL 5368 Biomechanics.
-(Formerly EXPH 368) Principles from the fields of physics, engineering, anatomy and physiology are used to analyze motion of the human body and to describe the forces acting upon the various body segments during normal daily activities.
-Prerequisite: "C" or better in BIOL 1197 OR 2297, BIOL 1198, BIOL 3203, CHEM 1123, and MATH 1111.
-3 semester credit hour/s.
-Typically offered: Spring Term.
+(Formerly INPH 568) Principles from the fields of physics, engineering, anatomy and physiology are used to analyze motion of the human body and to describe the forces acting upon the various body segments during normal daily activities.
+3 quarter credit hour/s.
+Campus: MAIN

 BIOL 5369 Neurobiology.
-(Formerly 369) Introduction to the nervous system including the human brain and its specialized functions.
+(Formerly INPH 569) Introduction to the nervous system including the human brain and its specialized functions.
 Topics covered include pathophysiology of the brain, how and why psychotic and other drugs affect the nervous system, and how and why memories are formed.
-Prerequisite: "C" or better in CHEM 1123, and either BIOL 3256 or BIOL 3258.
 3 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN the computational and mathematical basis behind many of the tools used for data mining and analysis.
+Student project involves programming.
+3 semester credit hour/s.
+Campus: MAIN

 BIOL 5371 Molecular Biology.
-(Formerly 371) An advanced study of mechanisms controlling gene and genome organization, expression, regulation, and evolution.
+(Formerly INPH 571) An advanced study of mechanisms controlling gene and genome organization, expression, regulation, and evolution.
 Includes viral, prokaryotic, and eukaryotic systems.
-Exposure to fundamental bioinformatics and Python programming, and readings from the primary literature.
-Prerequisite: "C" or better in BIOL 4340 and CHEM 1123.
+Exposure to fundamental bioinformatics and programming, and readings from the primary literature.
 3 semester credit hour/s.
-Typically offered: Fall Term.
+Campus: MAIN

 BIOL 5372 Genomics and Bioinformatics.
-(Formerly 372) A survey of the fields of genomics, proteomics, and metabolomics, and systems biology with an emphasis on using bioinformatics resources and understanding the computational and mathematical basis behind many of the tools used for data mining and analysis.
-Student project involves Python programming.
-Prerequisite: "C" or better in BIOL 4340 and MATH 2224 or MATH 2211.
-2 semester credit hour/s.
-Typically offered: Spring Term.
+(Formerly INPH 572) A survey of the fields of genomics, proteomics, and metabolomics, and systems biology with an emphasis on using bioinformatics resources and understanding

 BIOL 5385 Principles of Infectious Disease.
 Survey of infectious microorganisms and their diseases through team-based case studies.
 Topics covered throughout the semester include infectious disease epidemiology, clinical presentations, diagnostics, and treatments.
 Students will focus on primary and secondary literature to interpret their case study files.
 3 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN

 BIOL 5387 Neurophysiology.
-(Formerly 387) Introduction to the function of nervous systems at the molecular, cellular, and network level.
+(Formerly INPH 576) Introduction to the function of nervous systems at the molecular, cellular, and network level.
 Topics will include the electrical properties of excitable cells, cell-to-cell communication in the nervous system, and network level processing and modulation of neural circuits.
 Special attention will be paid to current and developing techniques in the field.
-Prerequisite: "C" or better in: CHEM 1123, and either (BIOL 3256 or BIOL 3258) or BIOL 4340.
 3 semester credit hour/s.
-Typically offered: Fall Term.
+Campus: MAIN

 BIOL 5408 Microbiomes.
 This course explores microbiomes and the link between microbes and their hosts.
 There will be an introduction on the methodology used to study microbiomes allowing students to use primary literature to discuss and evaluate primary literature investigating the link between microbiomes and host health processes.
 3 semester credit hour/s.
-Typically offered: Spring Term.
+Campus: MAIN

 BIOL 5502 Stem Cell Biology.
-(Formerly 302) Stem cell basic biology, including stem cells, their microenvironment, regulatory control of proliferation/differentiation, clinical applications, FDA regulation, and ethical considerations.
-Prerequisite: "C" or better in BIOL4340 and 5354.
+(Formerly 502) Stem cell basic biology, including stem cells, their microenvironment, regulatory control of proliferation/differentiation, clinical applications, FDA regulation, and ethical considerations.
 4 semester credit hour/s.
-Typically offered: Fall and Spring Terms.
+Campus: MAIN

 BIOL 5503 Ethical and Political Issues in Health Care.
 (Formerly INPH 503) Applies basic principles of ethical analysis (e.g. Public Health Code of Ethics, human rights framework, other moral theories) to issues of public health practice and policy.
 3 semester credit hour/s.
-Typically offered: Fall, Winter and Spring Terms.
+Campus: MAIN